Sir William Borlase's Grammar School: Sir William Borlase

 In 1624 and in memory of his son Henry who died that same year, Sir William decided to build a "free school" in the town in order "to teach twenty-four poor children to write, read and cast accounts, such as their parents and friends are not able to maintain at school".
 Boys entered the school between the ages of ten and fourteen and at the end of two years, six of the best were given two pounds each to apprentice themselves to a trade.

 Co-education

 In 1987 the school became co-educational when girls entered into the lower sixth.

 Specialist status

 In September 2005 the school was awarded specialist school status as a Performing Arts College, by the Department for Education and Skills (DfES).

 Academy status

 In June 2011 the school became an Academy.

-Awards and inspections

-As well as its performing arts status, the school has held a number of awards and marks including the Sportsmark Award, the NACE Challenge Award, the Healthy Schools mark, the Continuing Professional Development Mark, the Eco Schools Green Flag Award and was designated as a National Support School.
+Inspections

 A full Ofsted inspection occurred in May 2024.
 The report noted that "The school’s ethos is positive and joyful."
 Borlase was judged to be an 'Outstanding' school in all categories.